zenangst/Spots/Documentation/Getting started guide.md

 ## Adding an additional component.

-Right now the application doesn't really look like much, so lets add another component into the mix to see how that can improve on how the application looks and feels.
+Right now the application doesn't really look like much, so let's add another component into the mix to see how that can improve on how the application looks and feels.
 If this were a real application, it would be nice to get a quick overview of contacts that were recently used.
-Lets add a carousel component at the top to see what that would look like.
+Let's add a carousel component at the top to see what that would look like.

-Let's start by repeating some of our initial steps, so lets create a new view called `RecentContactView` and register it on `Spots`.
+Let's start by repeating some of our initial steps, so let's create a new view called `RecentContactView` and register it on `Spots`.

 ```swift
 import UIKit